golan132/telecloud/README.md

    Tip: Forward a message from a channel to a bot to get the channel's chat ID.

-4. Add your user chat IDs (the bots will communicate with these users):
+4. Add your user chat IDs (the bots will communicate with these users), run the program, try sending massage to the bot and then you can see the chatId:

    ```env
    CHAT_IDS=1234,12345